-Pursuant to the Cuiabá I PPA, EPE guarantees firm capacities for the Power Plant in three escalating generation phases: 150 MW in first phase by May 1999, an average daily commitment of 157 MW and up to 300 MW in the second phase by May 2000, and 480 MW during the third phase commencing July 2001.
+Pursuant to the Cuiabá I PPA, EPE guarantees firm capacities for the Power Plant in three escalating generation phases: 150 MW in first phase by May 1999, an average daily commitment of 157 MW and up to 300 MW in the second phase by May 2000, and 480 MW during the third phase commencing May 2001.
 The level of guaranteed capacity will be stepped up to the next phase as additional generation capacity is brought on-line and as the Cuiabá I Power Plant is converted from diesel to gas.
 The Cuiabá I Power Plant is required to be using natural gas for 300 MW by May 2000 and 480 MW by May 2001.
 Although under the Cuiabá I PPA all of the Cuiabá I Power Plant generation phases and the changeover to natural gas were to occur on anniversaries of the date of ANEEL ratification, these scheduled dates have been modified by intervening events of force majeure as described more fully below.

-Failure to achieve guaranteed capacity is an event of default that can lead to termination of the PPA.
-Due to the delay in the Pipeline project discussed previously, EPE will likely declare a force majeure relating to non-compliance with the requirement regarding the use of natural gas.
+Failure to achieve guaranteed capacity is an event of default that can lead to termination of the Cuiabá PPA.
+Due to the delay in the Cuiabá Pipeline discussed previously, EPE will likely declare a force majeure relating to non-compliance with the requirement regarding the use of natural gas.
 Furnas has requested that EPE proceed with the second phase of the Power Plant using diesel fuel.
 Subject to negotiation regarding price adjustments to account for the use of diesel as opposed to gas, EPE is likely to proceed with the second phase using diesel.

-Furnas must pay EPE on a monthly basis, in arrears, a tariff (in R$/MW/month) for guaranteed available capacity (the “Capacity Tariff”) and a tariff (in R$/MWh) for energy delivered (the “Energy Tariff”) (together the “Cuiabá I PPA tariffs”) depending upon the actual availability and output of the Power Plant.
+Furnas must pay EPE on a monthly basis, in arrears, a tariff (in R$/MW/month) for guaranteed available capacity (the “Capacity Tariff”) and a tariff (in R$/MWh) for energy delivered (the “Energy Tariff”) (together the “Cuiabá I PPA tariffs”) depending upon the actual availability and output of the Cuiabá Power Plant.
 Almost all of the Cuiabá I Power Plant’s fixed and variable costs are covered by the capacity payments, resulting in highly stable and predictable cash flows for the project and minimal exposure to dispatch risk.
-In certain circumstances, Capacity Tariffs are paid even when the Power Plant is not available or not generating.
+In certain circumstances, Capacity Tariffs are paid even when the Cuiabá Power Plant is not available or not generating.
 These circumstances include non-dispatch, the triggering of Brazilian governmental force majeure provisions and emergencies affecting Furnas.
 Detailed capacity and energy payment information is available in the financial projections included herein relating to the Cuiabá Project.

 The Cuiabá I PPA provides for the automatic adjustment of tariffs according to the following mechanisms: